Big Reactions To Cancellations

 SAY WHAT YOU SEE®.

-So, what can you do to help your child through their grief and towards the final stage of acceptance?
+So, what can you do to help your child through their grief (and move toward the final stage of acceptance)?
 SAY WHAT YOU SEE.

-For example, if your child was really looking forward to an end-of-school-year party, you can SAY WHAT YOU SEE the child saying, thinking, or feeling:
+For example, if your child was really looking forward to attending an end-of-year school party, you can SAY WHAT YOU SEE the child saying, thinking, or feeling:

-SWYS: "You are really sad that the party was cancelled.
-You've been looking forward to it since we got the invitation!"
+SWYS: “You are really sad that you can’t go.
+You’ve been looking forward to it since we got the announcement!”

-SWYS: "You wish they hadn't cancelled it!
-You know that they did that to keep everyone healthy, so you're thinking of ways that it could still happen and keep people safe.
-You were really excited about it!"
+SWYS: “You wish you could go!
+You know the point is to keep everyone healthy, so you’re thinking of ways that you could still go and keep people safe.
+You were really excited about it!”

-BOUNDARY: "And unfortunately, the only way to make sure everyone stays safe and healthy is to stay home."
+BOUNDARY: “And unfortunately, the only way to make sure everyone stays safe and healthy is for you to stay home.”

 Child: “That’s stupid!”